mobizt/ReadyMail/README.md

 When the sending process is finished, the `SMTPClient::isComplete()` will return true.

 The `SMTPClient::send` will return the status of sending process.
-When it retuns `true` when using in await mode, means the sending process is success while using in async mode, it represents the success of current `smtp_state` otherwise it fails at some `smtp_state`.
+When it returns `true` when using in await mode, which means the sending process is success.

+While using in async mode, it represents the success of current `smtp_state` otherwise it fails at some `smtp_state`.

 The `progressUpdated` value will use to show the uploading progress debug when the `SMTPResponseCallback` was called.